joshuagryphon/plastid/docs/source/examples/make_annotation.rst

     the :term:`features <feature>` of interest, using :term:`0-indexed`, :term:`half-open` coordinates

  #.
-Use the :meth:`~yeti.genomics.roitools.SegmentChain.as_bed`,
+Use the :meth:`~plastid.genomics.roitools.SegmentChain.as_bed`,
-    :meth:`~yeti.genomics.roitools.SegmentChain.as_gtf`, and
+    :meth:`~plastid.genomics.roitools.SegmentChain.as_gtf`, and
-    :meth:`~yeti.genomics.roitools.SegmentChain.as_gff3` methods to export
+    :meth:`~plastid.genomics.roitools.SegmentChain.as_gff3` methods to export
     the |SegmentChains| or |Transcripts| in the desired format.
 To make `BigBed`_ files, see :ref:`make-annotation-bigbed`.

-:data:`yeti` automatically handles all coordinate conversions, splicing, text formatting, and attribute conversion.
+:data:`plastid` automatically handles all coordinate conversions, splicing, text formatting, and attribute conversion.